driscollco-catalogue/home/Readme.md

 [<img src="/img/shortify.png" width="350px" align="left" style="margin-right: 50px;"/>](https://shortify.pro)

 [Shortify.pro](https://shortify.pro) is a URL shortening site.
 It is used as a testbed for advanced software techniques.
-It has an event driven architecture handled by [GCP Pub/Sub](https://cloud.google.com/pubsub/docs/overview) and uses [GCP FireStore](https://cloud.google.com/firestore#all-features) for data storage.
+It has an event driven architecture handled by
+<a href=https://cloud.google.com/pubsub/docs/overview" target="_blank">GCP Pub/Sub</a>
+and uses [GCP FireStore](https://cloud.google.com/firestore#all-features) for data storage.

 <br clear="left"/>